sausolofer/Synthetic-Mixed-Data-Generator/README.md

     }

 ### Contact:
-Feel free to reach out to ssolori1@asu.edu.com if you have any problems running the code, or if you have a question about the repository as a whole.
-Lastly, if you have any suggestion to improve this repository, create an issue or send an email if that's more applicable.
+Feel free to reach out to ssolori1@asu.edu.com if you have any problems running the code or if you have a question about the repository as a whole.
+Lastly, if you have any suggestions to improve this repository, create an issue or send an email if that's more applicable.